How do you tell if a Honda is made in Japan?

 Check the Vehicle Identification Number (VIN)

-The most reliable way to determine where your Honda was manufactured is by examining its Vehicle Identification Number (VIN).
-The VIN is a unique 17-character code assigned to every vehicle, and it contains crucial information about the car, including its country of origin.
+The easiest way to determine where a Honda was manufactured is to look at the Vehicle Identification Number (VIN).
+The VIN is a unique 17-character code that provides detailed information about the vehicle, including its origin.
+The first character of the VIN indicates the country of manufacture:

-Inspect the Manufacturer’s Label
+Inspect the Manufacturer's Plate

 How do I tell if my Honda is Japan built?